jakebrehm/osrs-economy/README.md

 ## Introduction

-> [!NOTE]
-> This project is currently in the final stages of development, thus this file is still a work in progress.

 This project aims to monitor the economy of [Old School RuneScape](https://oldschool.runescape.com/) by employing an ELT pipeline to extract data from various APIs and load it into a database for analysis and visualization.

 It is **completely, but intentionally, over-engineered**.
 The final product could have been achieved with a much simpler tech stack, but the goal of and motivation for this project was to further develop skills with industry-standard tools and incorporate them into a simple, yet powerful project.